ragnarob/furway-client/README.md

 # Furway-client

-The front-end half of the website to replace the current Squarespace-made https://furway.no
+The front-end half of https://furway.no